nfdi4cat/pid4cat-model/docs/overview.md

 - Recognizable as pid4cat
 - Short meaningless identifier for the namespaces of SNAAs.
 - Best-practice guidelines for identifier patterns to help the SNAAs.
 - Within the prefix space, only the combination of identifier for the namespace and SNAA-created ID must be unique to allow offline (uncoordinated & de-centralized) minting of identifiers.

 ## Handle System Basics

-Every handle consists of two parts: its naming authority, otherwise known as its prefix, and a unique local name under the naming authority, otherwise known as its suffix:
+Every handle consists of two parts: its naming authority, otherwise known as its prefix, and a unique local name under the naming authority, otherwise known as its suffix:[^1]

 `<Handle> ::= <Handle Naming Authority> "/" <Handle Local Name>`